nickyiliwang0000/h/css/best-practices.md

       header-image.jpeg
       logo.png
 ```
-Check out [`keeping organized as a developer`](https://github.com/HackerYou/bootcamp-notes/blob/master/01-html/keeping-organized-as-a-developer.md) for more about at organization.
+Check out the [keeping organized as a developer](https://github.com/HackerYou/bootcamp-notes/blob/master/01-html/keeping-organized-as-a-developer.md) lesson for more about at organization.

 ## We keep our HTML files readable
 ### HTML indentation